Sizing Antenna Arrays for Near-field Communication and Sensing: Conclusion

 \section{Conclusion}

-This paper presents the near-field sensing and communication performance metrics as closed-form functions of the array aperture for several array geometries.
+This paper presents several near-field sensing and communication performance metrics as closed-form functions of the array aperture.
+The unified signal model allows for a straightforward comparison across different array geometries.
 The minimum achievable beamdepth (resolution) is shown to quickly saturate as the aperture increases.
 The maximum number of 3 dB separated beamspots scales linearly and the number of significant singular values can be approximated as a power law with regard to array aperture.
 The provided formulas enable a straightforward translation of the system key performance indicators into array aperture requirements and vice versa.